Oracle¶

 Typical uses of this feature would include:

-• defining this field as %{dssUserLogin} to directly use the DSS user login name as Oracle account name, in case the DSS and Oracle account databases match one-for-one
+to directly use the DSS user login name as Oracle account name, in case the DSS and Oracle account databases match one-for-onedefining this field as

 At the Oracle level, this impersonation mechanism uses the native Oracle “proxy authentication” feature, and should have been authorized accordingly by the database administrator.
 This is typically done with one of the following directives: